“Jesse James (partly) turned to crime as a means of exacting revenge on all things Yankee.”

-When Jesse James was still alive, America already loved him, for in him, there was adventure in an otherwise dull, slowly-turning-scientific age.
-Late in America’s second century, the man rebelled against a society that he didn’t like and became a folk hero.
-In the mid 1860’s journalists, eager to entertain Easterners with tales of the Wild West, exaggerated and romanticized the gang’s heists.
-Jesse James was touted as being the modern day Robin Hood because it was said that he robbed from the rich and was kind to the poor.
+When Jesse James was still alive, America already loved him, for, in him, there was an adventure in an otherwise dull, slowly turning-scientific age.
+Late in America’s second century, the man rebelled against a society he didn’t like and became a folk hero.
+In the mid-1860s, journalists, eager to entertain Easterners with tales of the Wild West, exaggerated and romanticized the gang’s heists.
+Jesse James was touted as the modern-day Robin Hood because it was said that he robbed the rich and was kind to the poor.

 At the time, his exploits were relished by those who could do no more than fantasize about living such an adventurous life.
-This obviously remains true today, as thousands of people are intrigued by not only Jesse James, but by the many outlaws who carved out the western frontier.
+This remains true today, as thousands of people are intrigued by Jesse James and the many outlaws who carved out the western frontier.

 However, while Jesse was many things, including being a sometimes kind man, a dapper dresser, and a prankish charmer, he was also a cold-blooded murderer, robber, horse thief, and terrorist.
 He and his gang were very dangerous men.